Visual Aspects of Gaussian Periods and Analogues: Definitions and Motivations

 With this in mind, we offer the following definitions from class field theory.

 \begin{definition} Let $K$ be a number field, and let $\O_K$ be its ring of integers.
 Given an ideal $\m \subset \O_K$ called the \emph{modulus}, we obtain a \emph{ray class group of modulus $\m$}, which will be denoted $\Cl_K(\m)$ in this paper.
-For each ray class group of modulus $\m$, there exists a \emph{ray class field of modulus $\m$}, denoted $K[\m]$, whose Galois group $\Gal(K[\m]/K)$ is isomorphic to the ray class group $\Cl_K(\m)$ and whose set of primes that ramify over $K$ are only those which divide $\m$.
+For each ray class group of modulus $\m$, there exists a \emph{ray class field of modulus $\m$}, denoted $K[\m]$, whose Galois group $\Gal(K[\m]/K)$ is isomorphic to $\Cl_K(\m)$ and whose set of ramified primes are only those which divide $\m$.
 In the special case where $\m = (1)$, we call $K[1]$ the \emph{Hilbert class field}, whose Galois group $\Gal(K[1]/K)$ is isomorphic to the ideal class group $\Cl_K(1)$ of $K$. \end{definition}